-The results are in concordance with clinical meta-analysis and current recommendations that place more importance on the nutrition-based treatment of obesity. strategies, calorie Organized such as restriction, Mediterranean diets. and intermittent fasting demonstrated not only weight-cutting but also were shown to reduce hemoglobin A1c levels, LDL cholesterol levels, and systolic blood pressure (Bray et al., 2020; Brandhorst & Longo, 2019).
+The results are in concordance with clinical current meta-analysis and recommendations that place more importance on the nutrition-based treatment of obesity.
+Organized strategies. such as calorie restriction, Mediterranean diets. and intermittent fasting demonstrated not only weight-cutting but also were shown to reduce hemoglobin A1c levels, LDL cholesterol levels, and systolic blood pressure (Bray et al., 2020; Brandhorst & Longo, 2019).
 Notably, interventions that involved the provision of behavioral support, i.e., self-monitoring, goalsetting and feedback-looping, were more effective as opposed to those involving exclusively educational means (Bhutta et al., 2021; Tronieri et al., 2019).

 The analysis also justifies the upcoming position of digital health tools.
 SMS coaching and apps have led to higher adherence and made scaled-up delivery possible across the population (Chen et al., 2019; Ek et al., 2022).
-This is especially applicable in the pediatric and under-resource where clinician settings the time is constrained.
+This is especially applicable in the pediatric and under-resource where the clinician time settings is constrained.